Use a unique collection name

 Quality is subjective, but what we want to see is that you put effort into your art.
-All the art you’re using should be original and either created by you, or commissioned for the exclusive use in your collection.
+All the art you’re using should be original and either created by you or commissioned for exclusive use in your collection.

 Using openly available assets, e.g. stock photos, makes your collection ineligible for whitelisting.
 The only exception to this is when the unoriginal assets are only a small part of an otherwise original piece of art.
 Taking publicly available images and applying digital filters to them does not constitute original art.
 We also do not whitelist photography collections.

 During the whitelisting process, you will likely be asked to provide proof for the art being original.
 To speed up the process, you can already provide that in your first submission.
 Common ways of proving originality are to provide raw files that you used for creating the art or providing a detailed description of how the art is created.

 Build a small community around your brand

 For whitelisting you need to prove that you have already created a small community of people who are interested in your collection.
 This can for example be your Instagram account where you uploaded your art over the past years.

 Follow a coherent theme

 Your collection should follow a coherent and recognizable theme.
 This could for example be "artwork of artist X", "items of the game Y" or "paintings of animal Z".

 There is no fixed amount of templates/assets created that we require before whitelisting a collection, however, it should already contain multiple pieces of artwork before you apply for whitelisting.
 In general, we want to see that you have already invested energy into your collection.

 Write a meaningful description including details about the creator/artist